 Call Number: MS 959

-Overview: The papers consist of correspondence, memoranda, reports, designs, photographs, audiovisual materials, clippings, printed material, and miscellanea documenting the personal life and professional career of Edward J. Logue, lawyer, politician, and urban planner and administrator.
+Abstract: The papers consist of correspondence, memoranda, reports, designs, photographs, audiovisual materials, clippings, printed material, and miscellanea documenting the personal life and professional career of Edward J. Logue, lawyer, politician, and urban planner and administrator.
 Urban planning materials detail his activity in New Haven, Boston, and New York state.
 Student papers document Logue's life as a Yale University undergraduate and law student (1939-1942; 1945-1947).
-Copies of Ambassador...
+Copies of...

 Call Number: MS 442